zyrolasting/denxi/examples/versioning/README.md

 software, and the revisions indicate implementations for that design made over time.
 See `raco docs xiden/version` for definitions.

-Version information goes into a package definition.
-I include some other names for good measure.

-We don't want to conflict on links, so we'll build a transaction that uses the default output but allows us to specify our own links.
+Each package definition includes its own version information, but they share the name `greeting`.
+If we abbreviate our installation request using `do +a` or `do ++install-abbreviated`, then Xiden will pick as `greeting` as the name of each version's link.
+We avoid this conflict by building a transaction that uses the default output, but allows us to specify our own link names.

 ```
 racket launch.rkt do \